What’s France famous for? Mostly Paris. Also wine, fashion, food, cars, and Paris. And of course, let’s not forget about Paris.

 Even though it is the English Channel, it is still something that France is famous for.
 The body of water that separates France and England is the busiest shipping area in the world, and known worldwide for the iconic underwater tunnel.

 Or the Chunnel, as it is usually called.
-It is a 50.45-kilometer rail tunnel which links Folkestone, Kent in England with Coquelles, Pas-de-Calais in Northern France.
+It is a 50.45-kilometer rail tunnel that links Folkestone, Kent in England with Coquelles, Pas-de-Calais in Northern France.
 It carries Eurostar passenger trains, as well as Eurotunnel Shuttle for the transport of vehicles, which is the largest transport of its kind in the world.

 The English Channel is also pretty famous for people that try to swim it.
-Just a couple weeks ago, Franky Zapata, a French inventor, managed to cross the Channel on a hoverboard.
+Just a couple of weeks ago, Franky Zapata, a French inventor, managed to cross the Channel on a hoverboard.
 His success was reported by media worldwide, and there’s even a sped-up video of him flying over the Channel.

 I’ve told you that France is very famous for its artists, and that includes writers.
 Some of the most influential novelists and philosophers from all times were French – Albert Camus, Emile Zola, Jean-Paul Sartre, Honore de Balzac, Victor Hugo, Marcel Proust, Antoine de Saint-Exupéry, Jules Verne, Gustave Flaubert, and many others.